-The term "cultural environment" was introduced into the Cultural Heritage Act when it was revised in 1992.
+The term "cultural environment" was introduced into the Cultural Heritage Act in 1992.
 A new provision provided the legal authority to protect a cultural environment because of the value of the area as a whole, even if protection of the individual elements would not be justified.

 Cultural environments may appear in towns and urban areas, in the agricultural landscape or in forested and other uncultivated areas.

 Examples of what may be designated as a cultural environment include a cluster of historically valuable farm buildings round a courtyard, situated in an agricultural landscape that still shows characteristic features of traditional farming methods, or a fishing village with houses, boathouses, quays and other buildings and installations related to fishing activities.
 An industrial area with factories and workers' houses is also a cultural environment.

 So far, nine cultural environments in Norway are protected by law:

 Many cultural environments that are recognized as valuable are protected under the Planning and Building Act.
 The Nature Diversity Act can also provide some protection for cultural environments.

 Conservation of cultural environments is based on an awareness that all the features of an area are related and form an integrated whole, and that all parts of the environment have a meaningful relationship to each other.
 This means that changes to or disturbance of one aspect of a cultural environment may alter its whole character in the same way as large-scale development.

 Some examples of changes of one element of an environment that may alter its character as a whole are demolition or reconstruction of buildings, and alteration of the facades of buildings.
 Changes in farming practices may also alter both the ecological functions and the aesthetic aspects of an agricultural environment as a whole.